 • Acetaminophen may be used to prevent or partially alleviate fever and headache

-*Serious infection was defined as a clinical event requiring hospitalization and intravenous antibiotics.
+*Serious infection is defined as a clinical event requiring hospitalization and/or intravenous antibiotics.

 Approved Uses and Important Safety Information